Sepulep/the-tube/thetube/readme.txt

 google, generate one with the youtube v3 API enabled), or revert back to the key included in the pnd.

+You can also start an experimental background service that will play youtube links copied to the clipboard (ctrl-c) automagically (it works by polling the clipboard).
+This obviously interferes with the normal function of the clipboard! copy "stop" to the clipboard to stop...

 You can use the mouse or the keyboard for input.
 Press h or the help button to get help on the keyboard shortcuts.
 Videos can be played from the browser by double clicking or pressing enter, or downloaded by